ZHeCensus/api-docs/_pages/examples/predicates.md

 ---
-title: Examples
+title: Using predicates
 description: This is a examples page.
-permalink: /examples/
+permalink: /examples/predicates/

 layout: post
 sidenav: examples
 ---

-click on the sidenav to see examples
+under construction...